marcalva/go_enr/README.md

 ## Setup

-These scripts can download ontology data from *GO*, *Reactome*, and *KEGG*.
-Data is downloaded and formatted into the following files

-* **genes2terms.txt** text file where the first column gives the gene name and the second gives a comma-separated list of IDs.
-These IDs correspond to the annotation, ontology, or pathway of the resource.
-* **terms2genes.txt** text file where the first column gives the term ID and the second column gives a comma-separated list of gene names.
-The terms IDs are the same as those listed above.
-* **term_description.txt** text file where the first column gives the term ID and later columns give meta data.
-  The column "Name" gives the short descrpition name of the ontology term, while the column "Description" gives a longer description.
-  Additional meta data depends on the source of the annotations.
-* **pathway.rds** RDS file that contains each of the above data stored in an RDS file.
-The RDS file contains a list of 3 elements, each of the above.

 ## Downloading data

-Run the following scripts
+Run the following scripts to download ontology data from *GO*, *Reactome*, and *KEGG*.

 ```bash
 Rscript R/get_go.R
 Rscript R/get_kegg.R
 Rscript R/get_go.human.R
 ```

+Data is formatted into the following files

+* **genes2terms.txt** text file that maps genes to ontology terms.
+The columns correspond to
+    1. gene symbol
+    2. comma-separated list of ontology term IDs.
+* **terms2genes.txt** text file that maps ontology terms to genes in the term.
+The columns correspond to
+    1. ontology term ID
+    2. comma-separated list of gene symbols
+* **term_description.txt** text file that gives the description of ontology terms.
+The first column gives the ontology term ID and later columns give descriptive information.
+There are always two columns: "Name" gives the short descripton and "Description" gives a more detailed description.
+Additional meta data depends on the source of the annotations.
+* **pathway.rds** RDS file that contains a list, where each of the elements gives a data frame.
+There are three data frames named "genes2terms", "terms2genes", and "term_description".
+There could be additional data frames depending on the annotation source.

 ## Functions